Continue reading on DataGuidance with:

 8.7.
 Right not to be subject to automated decision-making

-POPIA also prohibits automated processing of personal information where the data subject will be subjected to a decision which has legal consequences for the data subject or which affects the data subject to a substantial degree.
+POPIA also prohibits automated processing of personal information where the data subject will be subjected to a decision that has legal consequences for the data subject or which affects the data subject to a substantial degree.
 There are certain exceptions to this prohibition.

 8.8.
 Other rights